w3f/Grants-Program/applications/centrifuge-gsrpc-v2.md

 ## Future Plans

-Centrifuge is an active user of the GSRPC library and will always want to maintain it in a timely manner.
+The Centrifuge Protocol is an active user of the GSRPC library and **k/f** will always want to maintain it in a timely manner.